EzequielPuerta/simulab/README.md

 ## Jupyter Notebooks

-On ***[this](https://github.com/EzequielPuerta-University/modelado_y_simulacion_de_sistemas_complejos)*** repository you can find some Jupyter Notebooks that use this framework.
+On ***[this](https://github.com/EzequielPuerta-University/modelado_y_simulacion_de_sistemas_complejos)*** repository you can find some Jupyter Notebooks (in Spanish) that use this framework.
 It's a set of models seen on some optional subject of my university career at the University of Buenos Aires.

 ## Framework explained